-Before you begin to plan and implement the policies, you must first understand the policy lifecycle.
-In general, a common set of tasks are used to deploy policies in a production ready software system.
+The Policy Lifecycle is a a common set of tasks used to deploy policies in a production ready software system.

-Figure 1 shows the key stages of the policy lifecycle and the typical activities that take place in each stage.
+The following figure shows the key stages of the Policy Lifecycle and the typical activities that take place in each stage.

-- Define Policy Rules: Define the policy using built-in or custom rules.
+- Define Policy Rules using built-in or custom Rules.

-- Validate and Analyze Policies: Validate the policy before distribution to analyze the impact the policy would have if you were to enforce it.
+- Validate and analyze Policies before distribution to analyze the Policy's impact if you were to enforce it.

-- Publish Policies: Publish the policy to monitor and enforce compliance.
+- Publish Policies to monitor and enforce compliance.

-- Replay Enforcement Decisions: Replay policy decisions in real-time or in the historical context.
+- Replay enforcement decisions in real-time or in the historical context.

 Define Policy Rules